-The Oscar Kightley we all know is a writer of hit plays, top grossing films, and a primetime TV series.
-A newspaper columnist.
-Actor.
-Member of the New Zealand Order of Merit.
-Funny guy.
+Oscar Kightley is a writer of hit plays, top grossing films, and a primetime TV series.
+He’s also a newspaper columnist, actor, and Member of the New Zealand Order of Merit.

 Talofa, Oscar.
 Or should I be saying Osa?

 Kia ora, Dale.
 Well, when I was born in Sāmoa, nearly 50 years ago, I was given the name Vai To’elau Osa Isa’ako Mase.
 But my rellies preferred to use the short version and call me Osa.
 And that was my name growing up here in New Zealand when I came over as a four-year old.

 But that changed when I got my first job.
 I was a cadet reporter for the Auckland Star, which was an evening paper.
 This was at the end of the 1980s when there wasn’t much Pasifika or even Māori representation in journalism.

 There was only one other Sāmoan, a sub-editor, in the Star’s newsroom.
 The Māori affairs reporter was a Pākehā — and so was the Pasifika affairs reporter.
 That was Phil Twyford, who’s a Labour MP now.

 Jim Tucker was the editor, and one day he took me aside and told me how my name was difficult to pronounce.
 And he said that, as a journo, you need to be able to connect with people straight away when you meet them, and that having a funny name might be a barrier.

 Then he asked me if there was an English version.
 I told him it was Oscar.
 He said: “Oh yeah.
 You can use that for your byline.
 Oscar Kightley.”
 I quite liked the name Oscar anyway because I was real big reader and I loved Oscar Wilde’s writing.
 So I didn’t mind that at all.
 And yeah, that’s how I became Oscar.